mathuin/TopoMC/README.md

 ## Major changes:

+* TopoMC now generates Anvil worlds with full 256-block heights thanks to @codewarrior0 and his changes to mcedit/pymclevel!
+Thank you!

-* TopoMC now runs on Windows!
+* TopoMC also now runs on Windows!
 Kinda.
 I think.
 It works for me, anyway!
 See [this](https://github.com/mathuin/TopoMC/wiki/RunningOnWindows) for more details!

 * The array and world code has been replaced with region-based code which improve accuracy while saving CPU and memory.
 The new commands to download, prepare, and build regions are documented below.